astronomer/docs/learn/airflow-datasets.md

 The **Datasets** tab, and the **DAG Dependencies** view in the Airflow UI give you observability for datasets and data dependencies in the DAG's schedule.

 On the **DAGs** view, you can see that your `dataset_downstream_1_2` DAG is scheduled on two producer datasets (one in `dataset_upstream1` and `dataset_upstream2`).
 When Datasets are provided as a list, the DAG is scheduled to run after all Datasets in the list have received at least one update.
-In the screenshot below, the `dataset_downstream_1_2` DAG's next run is pending one dataset update.
+In the following screenshot, the `dataset_downstream_1_2` DAG's next run is pending one dataset update.
 At this point the `dataset_upstream` DAG has run and updated its dataset, but the `dataset_upstream2` DAG has not.

 ![DAGs View](/img/guides/dags_view_dataset_schedule.png)